 Michigan Conservative Energy Forum

-Christopher is pursuing a Bachelor’s Degree in International Relations from James Madison College at Michigan State University (MSU) and is due to graduate in May 2017.
-A lifelong Republican, Christopher has been active in the MSU College Republicans and has participated in several political campaigns, including his own campaign for Ingham County Commissioner in 2016 and the grassroots campaign “Spartans for Snyder”, which helped Governor Snyder get reelected in 2014.
+A lifelong Republican, Christopher has been active in the Michigan State University (MSU) College Republicans and has participated in several political campaigns, including his own campaign for Ingham County Commissioner in 2016 and the grassroots campaign “Spartans for Snyder”, which helped Governor Snyder get reelected in 2014.
 He is also the former President and Chair of MSU’s chapter of Turning Point USA and a voting member of the Ingham County GOP executive committee.

-Christopher currently works at Jackson National Life and has been a member of the Michigan Conservative Energy Forum Leadership Council since December 2016.
+Christopher currently works at Jackson National Life.
+He holds a Bachelor of Arts in International Relations from James Madison College at MSU.
+Christopher joined the Michigan Conservative Energy Forum Leadership Council in December 2016.

 Jim MacInnes P.E.